Last Updated on 21 September, 2020 by Therobusttrader

 You May Go Short

-With futures contracts, you can sell short and profit from downwards movements in the market.
+With futures contracts, you can sell short and profit from downward movements in the market.

 You can read more about the benefits of trading futures in our post on the topic.